 Most positions require a bachelor's degree and five years of experience.
 They also require computer and management skills.
 A proficiency in another language is also desirable.

 Certificates, associate's degrees, and bachelor's degrees are all available.
 Certificate programs prepare students for entry-level jobs as import-export specialists.
-An associate's degree program can further the career of those already in the profession or help those who are thinking about entering the profession.
+An associate's degree program helps those who are thinking about entering the profession.
 Courses are typically in exports, money and banking, import customs regulations, and business law.
 A bachelor's degree program typically consists of 120 credits spread over four years and offers an in-depth study in finance, business, management, international trade, and related topics.
 Students may have the option to choose a concentration in the specialty of their choice.